 In this study, we ask four questions: 1) To what degree have various valuation methods been used to evaluate the societal value of ESI?
 2) Which types of value(s) (instrumental, intrinsic, relational) do these methods capture, and how are these values articulated?
 3) How are qualitative, quantitative, and mixed-method approaches distributed across sectors and decision contexts ?
 And finally, 4) what opportunities exist to develop more inclusive, systematic, and interdisciplinary approaches to ESI valuation?
-Here we present a systematic map of peer-reviewed literature, based on literature databases plus a curated library of ESI valuation literature (Social Benefits Library, SBL, REF) (USGS 2024 !!!REF)Our literature search involved three facets: (1) Application of ESI (2) within a decision context (3) whose outcome translated into a societal benefit (See SI Methods and Fig. S1 for search string).
+Here we present a systematic map of peer-reviewed literature, based on literature databases plus a curated library of ESI valuation literature (Social Benefits Library, SBL, REF) (USGS 2024 !!!REF).
+Our literature search involved three facets: (1) Application of ESI, (2) within a decision context, (3) whose outcome translated into a societal benefit (See SI Methods and Fig. S1 for search string).
 The resulting citations were screened with assistance of machine learning tools to identify studies of a decision supported by ESI in which valuation involved a comparison to some other (non-ESI) information source.
 Through this systematic map of the peer-reviewed literature across a wide range of disciplines we clarify the current landscape of ESI valuation, identify methodological and disciplinary gaps, highlight emerging practices, and point toward a more pluralistic and actionable valuation framework.
 Understanding and improving the way we value information will promote investments in Earth observations that not only expand scientific understanding but also deliver equitable and measurable benefits across diverse communities and decision contexts.

 Results